Convergence of nonlocal geometric flows to anisotropic mean curvature motion

-We are ready to discuss the proof of our convergence result: \begin{proof}[Proof of Theorem \ref{stm:main2}]
+We are ready to discuss the proof of our convergence result:

-We divide the proof in three steps, starting with a preliminary observation.
-By Proposition \ref{aprioriest}, we know that the family $u_\eps$ is relatively compact in $C([0,T]\times \Rd)$ and, consequently, there exist a subsequence $u_{\eps_n}$ and a function $v\in C([0,T]\times \Rd)$ such that $u_{\eps_n}\to v$ locally uniformly as $\eps\to 0$.
-We remark that the proof is concluded if we show that $v=u$; indeed, since the argument applies to any converging subsequence of $u_\eps$, it follows that the whole family $u_\eps$ locally uniformly converges to $u$, as desired.
+\begin{proof}[Proof of Theorem \ref{stm:main2}] We divide the proof in three steps, starting with a preliminary observation.
+By Proposition \ref{aprioriest}, we know that the family $u_\ep$ is relatively compact in $C([0,T]\times \Rd)$ and, consequently, there exist a subsequence $\{u_{\ep_n}\}$ and a function $v\in C([0,T]\times \Rd)$ such that $u_{\ep_n}\to v$ locally uniformly as $\ep\to 0^+$.
+We remark that the conclusion is achieved if we show that $v=u$.
+Indeed, since the argument applies to any converging subsequence of $\{u_\ep\}$, it follows that the whole family $\{u_\ep\}$ locally uniformly converges to $u$, as desired.

-From now on, we reason on a subsequence, that we still denote $u_\eps$ and that we suppose to be locally uniformly converging to $v$.
+From now on we reason on a subsequence that we still denote $\{u_\ep\}$ and that we suppose to be locally uniformly converging to $v$.